-What I like most is that it only has 3 inserts on the back, one usb jack, and 2 line outputs.
+What I like most is that it only has 3 inserts on the back, one USB jack, and 2 line outputs.
 All you need is 2 TRS cables to run to and from each of your monitors.
-It’s about as bare bones as they come, but ends up being very efficient and practical.
+It’s about as bare-bones as they come but ends up being very efficient and practical.
+TRS vs. TS

-This thing looks rock solid, and encased in red aluminum.
+This thing looks rock solid and encased in red aluminum.
 An anodized aluminum unibody chassis if you want to get technical lol.
-It looks great in studio, and has a nice attractive color.
+It looks great in the studio and has a nice attractive color.

 It also feels solid when you pick it up, and not cheap.
 It’s not very heavy, but heavy enough to keep your mind at ease and still remain portable.

 The knobs all feel great, and there are 2 that you generally need to be concerned with: The monitor and the headphone.